jojo157/Delightful-Penguins/README.md

 #### User Needs

 ##### As a site user
-- As a site user, I want to be able to browse the art.
+- As a site user, I want to be able to browse art.
 - As a site user, I want to be able to quickly know which art pieces are available.
 - As a site user, I want to be able to see the price of a piece of art.
 - As a site user, I want to be able to put through an order to buy the piece of art I like.
 - As a site user, I want to be able to contact the artist with questions.
+- As a site user, I want to be alerted when the artist has replied.
 - As a site user, I want to save my order data for easy access.

 ##### As the business owner